samarthk779-hub/page-pulse/README.md

 ## AI tool use

-I used Claude (Anthropic) to help scaffold the Flask app structure, write the initial parsing/validation logic in `app/audit.py`, and draft the test suite in `tests/test_audit.py`.
-I reviewed and ran every test myself, caught and fixed two bugs in the process (a URL-scheme handling bug that mishandled `ftp://` links, and a word-count bug that was incorrectly including `<title>` text as page content), and made the architecture call to separate parsing logic from Flask routing myself based on wanting the logic independently testable.
+I used Claude (Anthropic) to scaffold this project — the Flask app structure, the initial URL validation/parsing logic in app/audit.py, the frontend, and the test suite.
+I reviewed the generated code line by line, ran the full test suite myself, and caught two real bugs during testing (a URL-scheme handling issue with ftp:// links, and a word-count bug that was incorrectly counting <title> text as page content).
+I made the call to separate the parsing logic from the Flask routes so it could be unit tested independently.
+I also handled the actual deployment myself, including diagnosing and fixing a gunicorn start-command mismatch (app:app vs run:app) that was causing the live deploy to fail on Render.

 ## Setup